wintercms/docs/database/traits.md

 ## Purgeable

 Purged attributes will not be saved to the database when a model is created or updated.
-To purge attributes in your model, apply the `Winter\Storm\Database\Traits\Purgeable` trait and declare a `$purgeable` property with an array containing the attributes to purge.
+To purge attributes in your model, apply the `Winter\Storm\Database\Traits\Purgeable` trait and declare a protected `$purgeable` property with an array containing the attributes to purge.

 ```php
 class User extends Model